 How long does it take to have my resident card?

 Which cellphone company is better?

 I will not reply to those questions here.
 Not only because they differ from country to country, but also because it is straightforward to find those answers since they are the things that everyone asks.
-The way to find those answers is the same explained previously: ask the locals in social media.
+The way to find those answers is the same as explained previously: ask the locals on social media.

 However, there is another group of questions, and those are barely asked.
 As a consequence of not answering them, so many expats experience frustration and regret.
-They are about what does culture shock mean.
+They are about what culture shock mean.

 Hofstede Dimensions of Culture